A baby is something you carry inside you for nine months, in your arms for three years and in your heart till the day you die. – Mary Mason

 Do not neglect your needs.
 Always be aware of how you are feeling.
 Any time you catch yourself in a loop of negative thoughts, write down some things for which you are happy and thankful.

 For those women who do not reach their finish line in the journey of pregnancy; I understand how devastated you feel.
-There is grief and sadness around you.
-As a nine-year-old, I saw my mom go full-term into labor but not return with a baby three separate times.
+There are grief and sadness around you.
+As a nine-year-old, I saw my mom go full-term into labour but not return with a baby three separate times.
 I have understood the pain it can leave an entire family with.
 Sometimes the universe puts you in a pause mode, and you cannot find ways to move ahead.
 Enjoy self-love and appreciating your body.
 Your body hears everything.
 Give your body a heads-up with nourishment.
 Eat fresh, nutrient-rich food to regain the confidence and strength to prepare again.
 Show lots of love through massages, meditation, and a healthy lifestyle.
 Instead of creating “why me?” thoughts, pick yourself up and move on.
 You never know how life can surprise you again!